Shaswat-G/DSA/Sorting/notes.md

 - It is simple, in-place, stable, and adaptive.
 - Not a divide-and-conquer or greedy algorithm.
 - Intermediate arrays do not necessarily contain the smallest or largest elements in order.

+## Comparing Bubble Sort and Insertion Sort
+Both have similar properties in that they are stable, in-place, adaptve and have O(n²) time complexity in the worst case.

+Including merge-sort these are the only stable sorting algorithms.
+Of which insertion and bubble are adaptive.

+Bubble is suited for arrays since every intermediate pass gives a sorted array.
+Insertion is suited for linked lists since it does not require shifting elements, only traversal.

+## Selection Sort
+Starting from the first index, we find the smallest element in the array and swap it with the first element.
+We then repeat this process for the remaining unsorted elements, one by one.

+### Algorithm
+add description
+1. Start with the first element as the minimum.
+2. Iterate through the array to find the smallest element.
+3. swap the smallest element with the first element.
+4. Repeat for the rest of the array.

+### Analysis
+- **Passes:** n-1 (one for each element)
+- **Comparisons:** O(n²) (n(n-1)/2)
+- **Swaps:** O(n) (one swap per pass) -- This is a key difference from bubble and insertion sort, which can have O(n²) swaps.
+This is the main advantage of selection sort.
+- **Time Complexity:**
+  - Best: O(n²)
+  - Average/Worst: O(n²)
+  - Best case is O(n²) because it always goes through the entire array to find the minimum.
+  - space complexity is O(1) because it only uses a constant amount of extra space.

+### Reflections
+- Selection sort is not adaptive, as it always performs the same number of comparisons regardless of the initial order of elements.
+- It is not stable, as it may change the relative order of equal elements.
+- Intermieduate passes are useful, they give the k-smallest elements in the first k passes.